The halo 3-point correlation function: a methodological analysis: Discussion and conclusions

 \item Finally, we consider relations among the bias parameters in order to reduce the parameter space.
 We confirmed that the simple local Lagrangian expression for the tidal bias leads to significant systematic errors in the 3PCF case as well.
 The relation between $b_2$ and $b_1$ obtained by \cite{Lazeyras2016} as a fit to numerical simulations, instead leads to results consistent with our reference case where all three parameters are left free.

 \end{itemize}

 With this work we have provided a solid test of 3-point correlation function as a useful tool in the determination of second-order bias parameters, showing constraints consistent to those from a bispectrum analysis.
 A fully numerical estimates of the 3PCF covariance matrix, however, is always a very numerically demanding task.
 We discussed here possible strategies to tackle this problem and provide ideal tests based on periodic-box simulations.
-We aim, in the future, to explore in further details prescriptions targeting a specific survey geometry.
+We notice that we could consider other techniques to compress the information, avoiding the explicit need of a large set of mocks to analyse \citep[see e.g.][]{Slepian2015, Gualdi2020, Philcox2021, Fumagalli2022}.
+We will explore these techniques in more details and more realistic scenarios in future analyses, quantifying the effect of specific survey geometry, as well as test a full likelihood analysis in redshift space.
 Other possible extensions of this work go in the direction of testing more sophisticated models (e.g. \cite{Eggmeier2019}) to extract as much information as possible on both bias and cosmological parameters.

 \acknowledgments